 I’m ready to grow more than backyard crops.
 I want to grow my business.
 Where can I go for guidance and financing?

 If you are a seasoned SPIN farmer looking to upgrade or expand your operation, your local Farm Credit Association wants to get to know you.
 Their loan officers can not only provide funding, but also ideas and advice, and they know that by funding a SPIN farmer, they are helping to create the future of farming.
-Here is more information.
+Here is some information on when you’re ready to get beyond bootstrapping.

 So is SPIN a movement?